-Don’t assume Medicare for All is off the table for the 2020.
+Medicare for All may not be off the table yet.

 A health tech colleague and I touched on Medicare for All when thinking about topics that should be addressed with his board.
 I’ve been thinking about it more lately because a 2018 poll recently circulated through my Twitter feed.
 The poll showed 70% of Americans supported for Medicare for All.

 With unemployment estimated at roughly 14% now and climbing, many Americans are going to be without healthcare coverage.
 Some will qualify for Medicaid but others will slip through the cracks.
 Some coverage is better than none but no one is going to be really happy.

 Healthcare is going to be an even bigger 2020 election topic than most likely anticipated.
 As an industry, we need to be thinking about financing versus care.

 The healthcare system is needlessly complex.
 What many don’t realize is that there are over 3,000+ commercial payers nationwide and it’s a bit of a moving target year to year as to which plans are operational.
 Plans consolidate or cease operations for one reason or another.
 It’s time consuming to decipher all the changes.
 Add all the other payer classes and it becomes even more complex.

 Legacy systems aren’t designed to keep up with payer and EDI changes in real time and few people in the industry understand the updates needed to the systems to ensure the data flows seamlessly.
 It’s no fault of their own.
 Most involved in revenue cycle management are not trained in healthcare finance or systems.
 They’re skilled at processing and managing large volumes of transactions.